aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to MHTML via Java" h2="On Premise Java API to Render XPS to MHTML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to MHTML by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MHTML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting XPS to MHTML is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document processing capabilities.

+The first step is to render the XPS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and manipulate PDF documents.
+It also allows developers to render XPS files to DOC format.

+The second step is to convert the DOC file to MHTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and manipulate Word documents.
+It also allows developers to convert DOC files to MHTML format.

+By using Aspose.Total for Java, developers can easily convert XPS to MHTML in just two simple steps.
+Aspose.Total for Java provides a comprehensive suite of APIs that can be used to create, edit, convert, and manipulate a wide range of document formats.
+It is the perfect solution for developers who need to convert XPS to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}